The Monitoring → Dashboard section is designed to display summaries of all the important information.

-Permissions to dashboards for regular and Zabbix Admin users are limited in the following way:
+Permissions to dashboards for regular and Zabbix Admin users since Zabbix 3.4.2 are limited in the following way:

 Clicking on a host in the Problems widget brings up the host menu.
-It includes links to custom scripts, inventory, latest data, problems, graphs and screens for the host.
+It includes links to custom scripts, latest data, triggers, inventory, graphs and screens for the host.